himmAllRight/himmAllRight-source/content/post/scripting-tmux-workspaces.md

 tmux attach-session -t $SESSION:0
 ```

-I hope this post has been helpfull!
-However, I have to admit that this post
+I hope this post has been helpful!
+Although, I have to admit that this post
 *may* be moot if I decide check out
 [tmuxinator](https://github.com/tmuxinator/tmuxinator) (which a co-worker
-recomended) ... oh well.
-I guess this endevour was still a good exercise in
+recommended) ... oh well.
+I guess this endeavor was still a good exercise in
 some bash scripting :P.